 For financial instruments measured at fair value, interest income is recognised on an accruals basis, either daily or on a yield-to-maturity basis.
-For financial instruments not at fair value through profit or loss, interest income is recognised as the interest accrued using the effective interest method, which allocates interest at a constant rate of return over the expected life of the financial instrument based on the estimated future cash flows.
+For financial assets measured at amortised cost, interest income is recognised as the interest accrues using the effective interest method, which allocates interest at a constant rate of return over the expected life of the financial asset based on the estimated future cash flows.